Invention Secrecy Act: Criticism and concerns

+Secrecy orders can bar public disclosure entirely, prohibit sales to anyone outside the defense sector, block exports, and seal restricted applications as classified.
+The United States Patent and Trademark Office has also considered expanding secrecy orders beyond traditional national security concerns to inventions considered important to U.S. economic security.
+Inventors whose work is restricted may petition for compensation, but scholars note that courts have often denied claims on the ground that inventors cannot show "actual damages" while their inventions remain suppressed.

 Handling and evaluation of ideas and patents

 Critics argue that the ISA lacks published standards for deciding which inventions may be placed under secrecy orders and provides no clear safeguards for privacy or intellectual property rights.
 The only limitation on restriction is the discretion of agencies; how they make that determination is entirely up to them.
 Writing in Slate, Arvind Dilawar said of the ISA, "At best, government agencies err on the side of caution and impose secrecy orders on patents that present even the slightest threats to national security.
 At worst, bureaucrats mindlessly impose secrecy orders and then forget about them, because that’s simpler than carefully considering the implications of new technologies becoming public."
 Dilawar added that the secrecy system leaves potentially valuable inventions withheld from public view, with inventors' only recourse being to petition the government to reconsider.
 Between 1983 and 1993, the number of secrecy orders rose by about forty percent (from 3,900 to 6,033), a level comparable to the wartime peak in World War II.

-Historian Alex Wellerstein has said that "the government’s legal basis for keeping private information secret is very vulnerable," adding that officials manage secrecy orders to avoid federal courts "creating precedent around the core constitutional issue."
+Historian Alex Wellerstein has said that "the government's legal basis for keeping private information secret is very vulnerable," adding that officials manage secrecy orders to avoid federal courts "creating precedent around the core constitutional issue."
 Commentators have also compared secrecy orders to Fifth Amendment takings, arguing that the Act deprives inventors of property rights without providing the constitutional level of due process or compensation required in other contexts.
 Legal scholars have argued that the system is inherently unfair because, unlike takings under eminent domain where just compensation must equal full value, the ISA authorizes the government to automatically withhold twenty-five percent from inventors.
 Thomas G. Dignan Jr., writing in the Michigan Law Review, argued that inventors who disclose ideas to the government "effectively lose almost all avenues of appeal" once a secrecy order is imposed.
 Court decisions applying the Act have repeatedly denied compensation to inventors because they could not establish "actual damages," even when secrecy orders clearly restricted them.

 By the early 1990s, secrecy orders increasingly targeted private inventors of dual-use technologies.
 In 1991, more than three-quarters of new secrecy orders—506 out of 774—were issued to private inventors, covering fields such as lasers, ceramics, semiconductors, software, and space photography.